kaitlynabdo/pokedex-demo/docs/deploy_microshift.md

 sudo systemctl start microshift
 ```

-Copy the kubeconfig file to the right folder adn give it the permissions needed:
+Copy the kubeconfig file to the right folder and give it the permissions needed:
 ```
 mkdir -p ~/.kube/
 ```